-During computed tomography program orientation and also upon declaration of pregnancy, there will be documentation of the student's review of NRC Regulatory Guide 8.1 3, NCRP Report No.116, and the school's policy for the declared pregnant radiography student.
+During computed tomography program orientation and upon declaration of pregnancy, there will be documentation of the student's review of NRC Regulatory Guide 8.1 3, NCRP Report No.116, and the school's policy for the declared pregnant radiography student.

-POLICY TITLE: Pregnancy Policy for MR Students PAGE: 1 of 1
+POLICY TITLE: Pregnancy Policy for MR Students ORIGINAL DATE: September 21, 2004 REVISED: May 5, 2015 PAGE: 1 of 1 LAST REVIEWED: July 8, 2024

 A declaration of pregnancy must be made in writing and is voluntary.
-A declaration may also be revoked at any time.
-This must also be done in writing.
+A declaration may also be revoked at any time and must also be done in writing.